cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 ::doc-component-demo
 ---
-title: Condensed
+title: Small
 demo: '#examples/autocomplete/condensed.vue'
 ---
-Autocompletes can be displayed in a smaller and more compact way using the `condensed` prop.
+Autocompletes can be displayed in a smaller and more compact way using the `size` prop with the `sm` value.
 ::